Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/fm_access_management.md

 ### Add an administrator role

-As an administrator, you want to assign a role equivalent to classic 'Administrator' role to a user, but I would like to restrict access in the UI (Copilot or CFTUI) to a given Transfer CFT Name or a Group of Transfer CFTs, based on the Transfer CFT instance ID and instance group.
+As an administrator, you want to assign a classic 'Administrator' role to a user, but would like to restrict access in the UI (Copilot or CFTUI) to a given Transfer CFT or group of Transfer CFTs based on the Transfer CFT instance ID and group.

 In this use case, you assign the user role that refers to a privilege having these characteristics: